Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 How Christian is Germany?
 Judging by a sharp decline in church attendance, not very.
 But a look at tax revenue, board memberships and land holdings suggest that its two biggest churches still have a wealth of influence.

 The Holy Roman Empire, the birthplace of Protestantism, the battlefields of Christian theology.
 The lands that make up modern Germany once had front-row seats to some of the most significant developments both in the history of Europe and of Christianity.

 Today, those Christian roots are hard to overlook.
-Public holidays based in Catholic and Protestant beliefs provide highly-anticipated vacation days that go beyond just Christmas and Easter.
+Public holidays based on Catholic and Protestant beliefs provide highly-anticipated vacation days that go beyond just Christmas and Easter.
 And while "Christian" political parties — Angela Merkel's Christian Democratic Union and the Bavarian Christian Socialist Union, for example — are considered traditional rather than religious, the parties' names make it clear they were conceived on the basis of Christian values.

 Yet the ubiquity of steeples crosses, and saints is deceptive: Churches are largely empty.
 With more and more Christians rejecting core tenets of the faith, including the existence of God, is it accurate for Germany to be considered a Christian nation?

 DW looks at six facts and figures that shed light on the make-up of Catholic and Protestant identity and influence in Germany today.

-Roughly 48.4 million Germans identify as Christian, be they Catholic, Protestant, Orthodox or non-denominational.
-That's nearly 60 percent of German society, according to figures from 2019.
+Roughly 45.7 million Germans identify as Christian, be they Catholic, Protestant, Orthodox or non-denominational.
+That's nearly 55 percent of German society, according to figures from 2019.